yizhoushen/1779-week-6-exercises/README.md

 - **Note**: if you are having trouble with the **Choose File** button, try dragging an image into the webpage instead.

+### Once you have finished the exercises, go to [PCRS](https://pcrs.teach.cs.toronto.edu/ECE1779-2022-09/content/quests) to answer the question for Week 4.